TeamPuzel/SonicEngine/README.md

 };
 ```

 Very simple, it just slices graphics into tiles!
-With optimizations on this is all optimized away
+With optimizations all of this is optimized away
 and performs exceptionally well which is cool.

 The compositions can nest forever so you could have a `Grid<Slice<Ref<const Image>>>`.
 Very cool.